comboy/komoku.ruby/README.md

+## Deprecated.
+I already rewrote most of it to elixir.
+Check https://github.com/comboy/komoku .
+Ruby client is still compatible with the new server.

+---

 This is not a ready-to-use project.
 Everything is changing, I don't care about API, I do not version it.

 This repo is to be separated into different gems, it's just quicker for now to have everything in one place.